dockerunit/dockerunit-consul/README.md

 when it returns a 200 HTTP status code.
 - `@UseConsulDns`: Injects the Consul container IP as a DNS server for your container(s).
-This allows your services to reference other services by using their `dockerunit name`, which is the value that you have set in the corresponding `@Named` annotation.
+This allows your services to reference other services by using their `dockerunit name`, which is the value that you have set in the corresponding `@Svc` annotation.

 The last annotation can be better explained with an example.